orlo/example-crm-integration/README.md

 Code should work on a generic-ish PHP 7 Linux server if you wish to deploy it manually.
 Instructions should be within the Dockerfile.

-It requires a SHARED_SECRET environment variable to be set.
+It requires a SHARED\_SECRET environment variable to be set.

 ## Configuration

-The SHARED_SECRET environment variable is used to verify that SocialSignIn made the CRM request, and for SocialSignIn to  verify responses.
+The SHARED\_SECRET environment variable is used to verify that SocialSignIn made the CRM request, and for SocialSignIn to  verify responses.

-The signing works by adding a sha256 hash_hmac query parameter on all requests.
+The signing works by adding a sha256 hash\_hmac query parameter on all requests (see: http://php.net/hash_hmac )

 You can choose to ignore this parameter if you so wish.